anderkve/FYS3150/book/projects/project2.md

 **a)** Write a C++ function that can identify the largest off-diagonal element of a matrix.
 A suggestion is to write a function that

 - has return type `double`
-- takes an Armadillo matrix as input
+- takes a matrix as input
 - takes *references* to two integers as input
 - identifies the largest off-diagonal element (in absolute value) in the matrix, under the assumption of a symmetric matrix
 - writes the matrix indices for this element to the two integer references